 At Sharp Grossmont, nurses are helping to launch patient experience to new heights in the hospital’s Innovations Unit.
 In this unique environment, a mock hospital room allows caregivers to experience care from the eyes of a patient.
 Unit staff members are encouraged to share and pilot new ideas and, if successful, move them into production hospital-wide.

-Murphy has settled in at Grossmont, spending the last 21 years watching the La Mesa hospital expand and become one of San Diego County’s busiest.
+Murphy has settled in at Grossmont, spending more than two decades watching the La Mesa hospital expand and become one of San Diego County’s busiest.
 “Sharp Grossmont is the most exciting place I have ever worked,” she says.
 “While the hospital has grown significantly over the years, it has remained a very close-knit community.
 It feels like a family, and everyone truly cares about the work they’re doing.”

 When it comes to her own family, Sharp also plays a role; Murphy gave birth to all three of her children at Sharp Mary Birch Hospital for Women & Newborns, and now two of them work for Sharp.
 While neither chose their mother’s career path, Colleen is excited that they each found a way to join the organization where she has spent many wonderful years — the organization that has, in a way, become her past, her present and her family’s future.